The Hot Chick: Critical response

 Roger Ebert and Richard Roeper gave the film two thumbs way down.
 Ebert gave the film half a star (out of a possible four), declaring, "The MPAA rates this PG-13.
-It is too vulgar for anyone under 13, and too dumb for anyone over 13."
+It is too vulgar for anyone under 13 and too dumb for anyone over 13."
 Roeper panned the film saying "it's in color.
-And, it was mostly in focus."
+And, it was mostly in focus...
+I really can't say any more for it beyond that."

 Dennis Harvey of Variety magazine wrote: "At best routinely assembled—at worst barely competent.
 The slapstick is labored, and the bigger setpieces flat."